Is Madrid safe and what look out for?

 Yes, Madrid is safe to travel alone.
 The places where you can be a target of petty thieves and pickpockets are public transport, top attractions, museums and monuments as well as public places like squares and parks.

-Yes, Madrid is safe for solo female travelers.
-Women traveling alone shouldn’t have any safety issues whilst exploring Madrid.
+Yes, Madrid is safe for solo female travellers.
+Women travelling alone shouldn’t have any safety issues whilst exploring Madrid.
 Always use your common sense and be careful at night, avoiding isolated and dimly lit roads.

 Where to stay in Madrid

-With a plethora of neighborhoods and sought-after places to stay in Madrid, where should you consider if you’re planning to stay for more than 24 hours?
+With a plethora of neighbourhoods and sought-after places to stay in Madrid, where should you consider if you’re planning to stay for more than 24 hours?

 Sol-Gran Vía